 After their marriage Dr. and Mrs. McKinnon resided in Peel Twp in Wellington County and by 1921, they resided at 109 Norfolk Street in Guelph.

 Dr. McKinnon died at this residence on Norfolk Street on the 6th of March, 1942 while living in Guelph.
 Mrs. McKinnon died on the 20th of May, 1966.
-They were buried at the Everton Cemetery in Wellington County.
+They are buried at the Everton Cemetery in Wellington County.